goustoben/gousto-webclient/readme.md

 ### Installation

-Only the first time: `yarn install -g webpack-bundle-analyzer`
+Only the first time: `npm install -g webpack-bundle-analyzer`

 ### Usage

 Run
-`yarn bundle-analyzer`
+`npm run bundle-analyzer`

 It will spin up a server that reads from the stats.json file.